snow removal in parking lot

 10 Tips To Creating a Winter-Proof Snow Removal Budget

-Planning your snow removal budget for the winter is tricky.
+Planning your snow removal budget for the winter can be tricky.

 You want to make sure your contract covers all your winter needs.
 But what are your winter needs?
 And the big question: how much to budget for snow removal?